-This practical one day course is held outdoors and is limited to a maximum of 5 places (to allow for adequate social distancing), costing £95.00 each.
+These practical one day courses are held outdoors and are each limited to a maximum of 5 places (to allow for adequate social distancing), costing £95.00 each.
 Please contact us to request a booking form, or if you need any further information about the course.

-The course is held in the area around Fox House, on the edge of Sheffield, and is accessible by public transport.
+The courses are held in the area around Fox House, on the edge of Sheffield, and are accessible by public transport.

-No prior knowledge of photography is required for this course – so it is ideal for people who have just bought their first dedicated camera and have only previously used a smartphone to take photos, as well as those who have only been using their camera in “auto” mode and would like to learn how to use it to its full potential.
-The course is not just for owners of digital slrs, but is suitable for any type of digital camera provided it can be used in other than “all-auto” or “scene” modes – whether it is a compact “point and shoot” camera, travelzoom, bridge, mirrorless, or dslr.
+No prior knowledge of photography is required for these courses – so they are ideal for people who have just bought their first dedicated camera and have only previously used a smartphone to take photos, as well as those who have only been using their camera in “auto” mode and would like to learn how to use it to its full potential.
+The course are not just for owners of digital slrs, but are suitable for any type of digital camera provided it can be used in other than “all-auto” or “scene” modes – whether it is a compact “point and shoot” camera, travelzoom, bridge, mirrorless, or dslr.

 “Chris is a patient and painstaking teacher who works hard to build up a good rapport with all his students.
 The class was small so people could get individual attention and I discovered a lot of things about my camera that I never even knew existed prior to the course but above all how to use them.
 A thoroughly worthwhile experience.”
 David.

 You will learn about the basic controls and settings that will help you make better and more creative photos.
 Our emphasis is always on teaching solid photographic techniques – techniques that are relevant not just to your current camera, but also to any others that you will own in the future.

 In addition, everyone coming on the courses will receive a printed sheet for their particular make and model of camera, telling you what its most important controls and menu items are, showing you where to find them, explaining in plain English what they do, and showing you exactly how to set them.
 We will mainly photographing landscape subjects, but the techniques you will learn are equally applicable to most types of subjects.
 On these courses, you will learn: